-Proponent Commitment Relevant Section in Coal Mine EIS on site.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference disposal procedures for appropriate chemicals, fuel and other potential contaminants used on site.
 Records will be maintained by the Proponent and made available to relevant authorities on request.
 Regular inspections of containers, bund integrity, valves and storage and handling areas will be carried out by suitably qualified personnel.
 All staff will be trained as part of their site induction in appropriate handling, storage and containment practices for chemicals, fuel and other potential contaminants, as relevant.
 Volume 2, Section 8.3.2 All mine waste and rejects identified as potential acid generating or potentially harmful to the environment will be handled in accordance with the strategies outlined in Volume 2, Section 16 of this EIS.
 These mitigation measures will include the adequate containment of the tailings material to prevent potential groundwater and surface water impacts, as well as the appropriate management of any potential ARD material to reduce the potential for acidification and resultant groundwater and surface water impacts.
 Volume 2, Section 8.3.2

-F.1.9 Terrestrial Ecology
+D.1.9 Terrestrial Ecology